For deterministic dependency installation

 If which

 outputs “not found”, then you’re good to go.
-If it outputs a file path, then that’s where the binary that you still have to remove lives.
+But if it outputs a file path, then that’s the binary you still need to remove.

 If you don’t know how to uninstall it based on the path, then you can always just rm -rf